RIKEN-SQERT/sqe-analysis/README.md

-# sqe-analysis - Library for superconducting quantum circuit experiments
+# sqe-analysis - Data analysis library for superconducting quantum circuit experiments

 sqe-analysis is a small, well-crafted, and practical data analysis toolbox for your superconducting quantum circuit experiments.